Tetra IDBS E-Workbook Connector

 }

-The actual contents of the uploaded file will be JSON, and they are the same as the spreadsheet piece of the payload but with the contents restored:
+The actual contents of the uploaded file are in JSON format, and they are the same as the spreadsheet piece of the payload but with the contents restored:

 {